Conus circumcisus Born, 1778

 Circumcised cone, 83mm

 Conus circumcisus is a highly variable fish-eating cone shell that lives primarily on lagoon pinnacles, although it can occasionally be found on large patch reefs along the interisland reef.
 Numerous dead specimens were found in a pile of sand dredged from the lagoon off Kwajalein in the early 1970s.
 During the day it hides deep in rubble or back in caves and is rarely seen, but it not especially rare at night.
 The shells are rather cylindrical in shape and can have either a smooth or rugose surface.
 Coloration also seems to consistently differ between the smooth and rugose forms, so it would be worthwhile examining this species again in more detail to determine if indeed they are all one.
-We already split off a form found only on the seaward reef under Conus brazieri.
+We are currently treating a form found only on the seaward reef as Conus cf circumcisus.
 Differences between the two are discussed under that species.

 Below is one of the more rugose specimens.
 These also tend to lack the dark spots, instead having spiral lines and patches of darker color.
 And look at the spires.
 Are these really the same?